 I believe there are some royalty management software solutions, however this only solves part of the problem

-Contributor fees are

 Importance Why does this problem matter?
 Quantify the impact if possible (time wasted, lost revenue, missed opportunities, etc.).

 It’s slow to clear records, and only accessible to the top end of artists

+Clearances fall through the cracks and can come back to haunt artists, labels, and publishers

+There is often significant distance between the creative process and the clearance process, which results in, among other things, contributors seeking points, fees, and publishing after the fact

 Contributors are being paid very slowly (and sometimes not at all)